-You will also find a booklet of the modules.
-This booklet is to be returned with the kit.
-To get digital copies of the modules, check out the Module landing page for each.
+You will also find our Sampling Guide, which is a condensed version of our sampling instructions and provides all the content you need to collect samples and complete the timeline.
+This sampling booklet is returned with the kit.
 You will also find a sample form and should have received a specific code from your CLS Education correspondent.
 Be sure the code is filled out on the sample form!
 For instructions on how to fill in the form, see our resources.

 Additional Items Needed for Sampling

 There are items that will not be sent in the TREE kit but will be needed for tree core sample collection.
 Be sure you have collected these items BEFORE you go collect samples (see Figure 8).